 Chelsea Physic Garden is the oldest botanic garden in London, dating back to 1673.
 Today, it has over 5000 different edible, medicinal, herbal and useful plants.

 London is a wonderful city to visit at any time of the year.
 However, it is even more magical around Christmas time!
 Christmas lights and decorations adorn the streets and stores, ice skating rinks open up, and you can enjoy mulled wine and mince pies at one of the many Christmas markets.

 Ice skating in London during the festive period is an absolute must!
-Both Somerset House and the Natural History Museum have annual ice skating rinks.
+There are a number of annual ice skating rinks to try out.

 92. Admire the Christmas lights

 London is home to some of the world’s best Christmas light displays and many streets and shops are decked out.